-[page 148] In every country and down the ages, the Jew has turned to commerce and has worked with money; they are a strictly commercial and urban people and have shown little interest in agriculture, except lately under the Zionist Movement in Palestine.
-Seventy-eight per cent of the Palestinian Jews live in Tel Aviv.
-To their extremely materialistic tendencies they have added a great sense of the beautiful and an artistic conception which has added much to the world of art; they have ever been the patrons of the beautiful, and have also been amongst the world’s great philanthropists and this in spite of their undesirable and devious business methods, which have made them greatly disliked and mistrusted in the world of business.
+In every country and down the ages, the Jew has turned to commerce and has worked with money; they [Page 97] are a strictly commercial and urban people and have shown little interest in agriculture, except lately under the Zionist Movement in Palestine.
+To their extremely materialistic tendencies they have added a great sense of the beautiful and an artistic conception which has added much to the world of art; they have ever been the patrons of the beautiful, and have also been amongst the world's great philanthropists and this in spite of undesirable and devious business methods, which have made them greatly disliked and mistrusted in the world of business.
 They are and remain an essentially oriental people—which the occidental is apt to forget; if he remembered it he would realize that the Eastern approach to truth and honesty and to the use and possession of money is widely different to that of the Western, and herein is to be found a part of the difficulty.
 It is not so much a question of right and wrong as one of different standards and inherent racial attitudes which are shared with the whole of the East.

-The modern Jew is also the product of many many centuries of persecution and of migrations; he has wandered from country to country and from city to city, and in the course of these wanderings he has inevitably developed certain habits of living and thinking which, again, the occidental fails to recognize and for which he makes no allowance; the Jews are, for instance, the product of centuries of tent-dwelling and hence the untidy effect they have on any community in which they live and which the more organized Westerner (a cave-dweller) fails to recognize.
-They are also the product of their need, down [page 149] the centuries, to live of the people among whom they wander, to seize the presented chance to take what they want, to see to it that their children get the best of everything available, no matter what the cost to others, to cling to their own people in the midst of the alien races among whom they cast their lot, and to preserve inviolate, as far as may be, their national religion, their national taboos and the ancient landmarks.
+The modern Jew is also the product of many centuries of persecution and of migrations; he has wandered from country to country and from city to city, and in the course of these wanderings he has inevitably developed certain habits of living and thinking which, again, the occidental fails to recognize and for which he makes no allowance; the Jews are, for instance, the product of centuries of tent-dwelling and hence the untidy effect they have on any community in which they live and which the more organized Westerner (a cave-dweller) fails to recognize.
+They are also the product of their need, down the centuries, to live off the people among whom they wander, to seize the presented chance to take what they want, to see to it that their children get the best of everything available, no matter what the cost to others, to cling to their own people in the midst of the alien races among whom they cast [Page 98] their lot, and to preserve inviolate, as far as may be, their national religion, their national taboos and the ancient landmarks.
 This has been essential to their existence under persecution; it has been compulsory for them to preserve these factors in their ancient forms as far as possible, so as to provide evidence to other Hebrews in new lands and cities that they were Jews as they claimed to be.
 It is this that makes them the most reactionary and conservative race in the world.

-Their history for long before the Christian era has been one of constant migration, and the word “exodus” has been and is today associated with them.
-They are the “wandering Jews” symbolically and in fact.
-It is this that is largely responsible for making them what they are.
-Racial characteristics have become increasingly pronounced owing to the inevitable inter-marriage during the past centuries and the emphasis laid by the orthodox Jew, in the past, upon racial purity.
-The young and modern Jew lays no emphasis upon this and has usually no objection to intermarriage with the Gentiles but this is only a late development which meets with no approval from the older generation, and it is now almost too late to change matters, for the Gentile objects in many cases now.
+Racial characteristics have become increasingly pronounced owing to the inevitable intermarriage during the past centuries and the emphasis laid by the orthodox Jew in the past upon racial purity.
+The young and modern Jew lays no emphasis upon this and has usually no objection to intermarriage with the Gentiles, but this is only a late development which meets with no approval from the older generation.
+The Gentile also objects in many cases.